Corporate Income Tax Highlights

 Tax Credits Repealed

-• The Environmental Technology Facility Credit, claimed on Form 305, has been repealed for taxable years beginning from and after December 31, 2021.
+The Military Reuse Zone Credit, claimed on Form 306, has expired and is no longer available to taxpayers for taxable years beginning from and after December 31, 2022.

-• The Employment Credit for Healthy Forest Enterprises, claimed on Form 332, has been repealed for taxable years beginning from and after December 31, 2021.
+The Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets, claimed on Form 319, has expired and is no longer available to taxpayers for taxable years beginning from and after December 31, 2022.

 New Tax Credit